5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 2. Self-Care Goals

 - Treating yourself.
 One of the easiest ways to practice self-care is to treat yourself.
 Enjoy a manicure or a haircut, or do something you’ve wanted to do but haven’t.
+You might initially feel guilty about the indulgence, especially if you’re accustomed to always looking after others first.
+However, any feelings of guilt should dissipate as you notice the effects of treating yourself well.

 - Stepping out of your comfort zone.
 This might seem detrimental to self-care, but it’s not.
 Stepping out of your comfort zone and traveling to another country or city can be a great way to take care of yourself.

 - Trying meditation.
 Meditation is a great tool for self-care.
 It makes you slow down and focus on yourself rather than trying to keep up with the world around you.
+Many people mistakenly think that meditation is about clearing your mind and ignoring your emotions.
+In fact, it involves being aware of how you feel, both mentally and physically, and using deep breathing as a focal point.

 - Writing it down.
 Journaling, writing or dumping your mind out on a sheet of paper at the end of the day is a great way to keep track of your thoughts and make sense of everything that happened during the day.
+Try not to feel like you need to stick to a structure or do anything else that could hinder your self-expression capabilities.

 - Learning to say no. It’s tempting to say yes to everything that people ask of you, but it often ends up being detrimental to your own mental and physical health.
 Learning to say no is the best application of self-care that you can do.